simple investing things (updated 05.04.2021)

 The good deeds a man has done before defend him.

-DISCLAIMER: Complete losses possible with any strategy.
-This content is for informational purposes only, you should not construe any such information or other material as legal, tax, investment, financial, or other advice.
-Nothing contained in this piece constitutes a solicitation, recommendation, endorsement, or offer by me.
+DISCLAIMER (sorry): Complete losses possible with any strategy.
+You should not construe any information or material as legal, tax, investment, financial, or other advice.
+Nothing contained in this piece constitutes solicitation, recommendation, endorsement.